HoangLongEpam/web-performance-optimization-hometasks/5-FONTS-AND-CSS/Readme.md

 Main goal of the task is to try the critical css approach and to use fonts in an optimized way.

 The task consists of next steps:
-1. Determine at what resolution the maximum amount of content is placed at the top of the page (take into account iphone 5, ipad and desktop resolutions)
+1. Connect [html-critical-webpack-plugin](https://www.npmjs.com/package/html-critical-webpack-plugin) to separate the
-2. Connect [html-critical-webpack-plugin](https://www.npmjs.com/package/html-critical-webpack-plugin) to separate the critical css and include it inline according to resolution which was determined in previous step
+critical css and include it inline.
+Configure plugin according to 3 dimensions (iphone 5, ipad and desktop).
-3. Import both roboto and raleway fonts properly using the most optimal font format (woff, woff2)
+2. Import both roboto and raleway fonts properly using the most optimal font format (woff, woff2)
-4. Use Roboto for all paragraph texts and Raleway for all headers
+3. Use Roboto for all paragraph texts and Raleway for all headers
-5. Ensure that fonts are properly preloaded with crossorgin property set properly
+4. Ensure that fonts are properly preloaded with crossorgin property set properly
-6. Use proper font-face declaration with the appropriate unicode range, setting a correct font stack starting with local()
+5. Use proper font-face declaration with the appropriate unicode range, setting a correct font stack starting with local()
-7. Make sure that fonts are displayed with the FOUT strategy
+6. Make sure that fonts are displayed with the FOUT strategy

 ## Evaluation criteria